vmanot/Media/README.md

 # Media

-Easily work with Camera Capture in Swift
+A framework to work with audio and camera capture in Swift.

 # Installation